DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 list.data.remove("HP6-newedition");
 ```

-Pay attention, we have different data in list and list2 now, because we have sent data to list2 before the changes.
+Pay attention, we have different data in list and list2 now because we have sent data to list2 before the changes.

-Now we can create one more list, send new data to it, save data to the server with the save() method, or add more items, make more changes, etc. Check all the possibilities to work with data with the help of DataCollection.
+Now we can create one more list, send new data to it, save data to the server with the save() method, or add more items, etc. Check all the possibilities to work with data with the help of DataCollection.

-Please, have a look at the sample we have made.
+**Please, look at the example we have just created.**

 <iframe src="https://snippet.dhtmlx.com/1i0zve6k?mode=js" frameborder="0" class="snippet_iframe" width="100%" height="450"></iframe>